 - Residence Permit (Optional) – While some banks allow foreigners to open an account without a residence permit, others require it.
 If you don’t have one, selecting a bank with flexible requirements is key.

-Opening a bank account in Turkey as an expat is a crucial step toward financial integration, whether you’re settling in for the long term, investing, or conducting business.
+Opening bank account in Turkey as an expat is a crucial step toward financial integration, whether you’re settling in for the long term, investing, or conducting business.
 While the process might seem straightforward, certain steps and nuances can make a significant difference in ensuring a smooth experience.
 Here’s a step-by-step guide that covers not just the basics but also some lesser-known insights.

 Step 1: Choose the Right Bank